swiss-seismological-service/scrtdd/README.md

 ### 2.4 Phase update

+scrtdd uses cross-correlation to detect phases at stations with no associated picks and to fix the pick time and uncertainty of automatic picks.
+Those features are especially useful in real-time to increase the quality and number of double-difference observations when automatic origins have only few picks/phases.

-During real-time relocations, once cross-correlation is completed, scrtdd updates automatic phase pick time and uncertainties of the origin is going to relocate.
-The pick time is updated accordingly to the average lag detected by all the good (above configured threshold) cross-correlation results.
-Since the real-time events are cross-correlated against catalog events, which have good manual picks, the new pick time is expected to improve pick accuracy.
-Also the pick uncertainty is derived from the uncertainties of catalog-events.
-If there is no cross-correlations result above the configured threshold, the pick time is kept untouched.
+For automatic picks, the pick time is updated accordingly to the average lag detected by all the good (above configured threshold) cross-correlation results.
+Since the real-time events are cross-correlated against catalog events, which have good manual picks, the updated pick time is expected to improve.
+The pick uncertainty is derived from the uncertainties of catalog-events.
+If no cross-correlations above the configured threshold are found, the pick is kept untouched.

-The same process is applied to theoretical phases, which are computed by scrtdd for each station that has no pick.Every theoretical phase that has at least one good cross-correlation result is added to the relocated origin, with pick time and uncertainties derived from catalog phases.
-Theoretical phases that have no good cross-correlation results never end up in the relocated origin.
+For stations with no associated phases, scrtdd computes theoretical picks.
+Those are then cross-correlated against the catalog event ones.
+Every theoretical pick that has at least one good cross-correlation result is added to the relocated origin, with pick time and uncertainties derived from catalog phases (similarly to what is done for automatic picks).
+Those "good" theoretical picks and thus used in the double-difference system inversion.
+Theoretical picks that have no good cross-correlation results are simply discarded.

-Picks that have been updated are identifiable by a `x` suffix.
+Picks that have been updated or created by scrtdd are identifiable by a `x` suffix (Px, Sx).

 Manual picks are never modified.